What Can Cause Your Social Security Disability Benefits to Stop?

 How Long Does a Social Security Disability Review Take?
 When Will I Know if I Pass?

 How long Social Security takes to process a continuing disability review depends on whether you're selected for a full medical review.

-What Will Social Security Do When It Finds an Overpayment
+What Happens If Social Security Finds an Overpayment?

 Overpayments of Social Security Disability benefits by the Social Security Administration (SSA) can occur due to changes in your circumstances or giving the SSA insufficient information.